maciej-ka/learning-notes/react1.md

 Using index as key can misinform React.
 Although it sometimes doesn't matter.

+When there is no reordering,
+you can be more relaxed with key prop.

 #### NODE_ENV
 Will tell tools, is the mode production or development.
 By default it's production, unless you run development server.